fingo/spata/readme.md

 *   Errors caused by unexpected / incorrect data in record fields, reported as `HeaderError` or `DataError`.
     They may result from interactions with `Record`.
+    Alternatively, when schema validation is in use, this type of errors result in `InvalidRecord` with `SchemaError`s (one per each field) being yielded.
+    More precisely, `HeaderError` and `DataError` are wrapped in `TypeError` while any custom validation problem is reported as `ValidationError`.

 The two first error categories are unrecoverable and stop stream processing.
 For the `StructureException` errors we are able to precisely identify the place that caused the problem.